tankala/learn-pip-trends/_gettingstarted/4-python-highcharts-core.md

 ## Advanced Features:

-`highcharts-core` supports a wide range of Highcharts features, allowing you to create sophisticated and interactive visualizations.
-You can customize chart types, add annotations, implement drilldowns, and much more—all from the comfort of your Python environment.
+This library allows you to use a wide range of Highcharts features.
+You can modify chart types, add annotations, implement drilldowns, and do a lot more.

 ```python
 # Advanced example with multiple series and customizations